 As of March 31, 2000, the Company and Craig Corporation ("Craig"), a shareholder affiliate of the Company, hold in the aggregate approximately 83% of the voting power of Reading, with Craig's holdings representing approximately 78% of the voting power of Reading and the Company's holdings representing approximately 5% of such voting power.
-At March 31, 2000, Reading holds 1,690,938 shares of Class A Nonvoting Common Stock shares and 422,734 shares of Class B Voting Common Stock shares, or approximately 32% of the Company's outstanding common stock and Craig holds 876,885 shares of Class A Nonvoting Common Stock shares and 230,521 shares of Class B Voting Common Stock shares or approximately 17% of the Company's common stock.
+At March 31, 2000, Reading holds 1,690,938 shares of Class A Nonvoting Common Stock shares and 422,734 shares of Class B Voting common Stock shares, or approximately 32% of the Company's outstanding common stock and Craig holds 876,885 shares of Class A Nonvoting Common Stock shares or approximately 17% of the Company's common stock.